 Fees and financial support

 About the training provider

-Delta Teaching School Alliance is part of Delta Academies Trust, a multi-academy trust (MAT) of over 50 academies in the Yorkshire and Humber region.
+Delta Academies Trust is a multi-academy trust (MAT) of over 50 academies in the Yorkshire and Humber region.
 Our MAT consists of Secondary, Primary, Infant, Junior, all through schools and Free Schools.

 Delta has high retention rates with many School Direct trainees being employed as Newly Qualified Teachers within our Academies each year.

 Follow this link to discover more information about our teacher training offer. https://teach.deltatrust.org.uk/train-to-teach

 We believe, due to the geographical location of all our academies, we can provide the best teacher training opportunities and provide excellent support through outreach work and sharing best practices.
 There are many career opportunities available to all our trainees who succeed on the School Direct Programme.
 We support, motivate and inspire teachers throughout their career to become leaders of the future.
 We strongly believe the excellence in the quality of training teachers receive, leads to excellence in education for children.

 Suitable applicants will be invited to a face-to-face interview session held at one of our secondary academies.
 During this interview candidates will carry out a teaching activity and a formal interview.